alercah/rado/lang.md

 ## Types

-Peri has the following types:
+Rado has the following types:

 * `num`: arbitrary-precision rational numbers
 * `item`: a declared item or tag